Before You Begin

 - Propeller Lock — A safety feature on the VEX AIR Drone that prevents the propellers from spinning until the pilot is ready to fly.

-In this unit, you will learn about getting your drone and controller ready for flight, drone safety and pre-flight practices, and you will takeoff for the first time.
+In this unit, you'll learn how to prepare your drone and controller for flight, practice drone safety and pre-flight procedures, and take off for the first time.
 The vocabulary list is here to provide reference for key terms you may not be familiar with.

-- Pre-Flight Check – A set of safety steps completed before flying to make sure the drone, controller, and environment are ready for flight.
+- Pre-Flight Safety Check — A set of safety steps completed before flying to make sure the drone, controller, pilot, and environment are ready for flight.

 - Takeoff Zone — A clear, designated area where the drone safely lifts off from the ground.